 Harley 45 Drivetrain

-After the Servi-car engine was rebuilt and bolted back into the frame, the drivetrain assembly began.
-The procedure that follows is the same for all 1941-1973 Harley 45 models.
-With the transmission in place but not tightened, the inner primary cover gets installed, then the clutch hub is installed.
+With the transmission in place but not tightened, the inner primary cover can be installed, then the clutch hub.
 This is done by tapping it onto the transmission sprocket with a hammer and block of wood or a large socket.
 I used a 38mm axle socket.

 Harley 45 Primary Chain